Skip to main content

 Updated by Steven Silverstone

-Auto-Merge in LinearB ensures clean, accurate user data by automatically unifying identities across Git and project management tools.
+User merging in LinearB ensures clean, accurate user data by unifying identities across Git and project management tools.
 This prevents duplicate users and improves visibility into developer activity across the platform.

 A single person may appear multiple times due to different email addresses, usernames, or authentication methods.
-Auto-Merge continuously evaluates these records and unifies them into a single platform user when a confident match is detected.
+LinearB provides four merge methods to consolidate these records into a single platform user:

 This improves: